neilchen1998/Snowflakes/README.md

-This is an example project using CMake.
+# Snowflakes

+This project builds snowflakes so that Santa Clause and his elfs can focus on sending gifts to kids instead of making snowflakes.

+## Requirements

 The requirements are:

-- CMake 3.11 or better; 3.14+ highly recommended.
+- CMake 3.11 or better; 3.14+ highly recommended
 - A C++17 compatible compiler
-- The Boost libararies (header only part is fine)
+- The Boost libararies
 - Git
+- OpenCV
-- Doxygen (optional)
+- Doxygen (optional, highly recommended)

+## Instructions

 To configure: